Corinthian Cast Stone · Est. 1998 · 27 Years Architectural Stone

 "The TC manufacturer said 12–18 months.
 My owner needs this building occupied in 10.
 What exactly am I supposed to do with that?"

+That's exactly the situation most landmark projects face — and it's the one that kills schedules.
 UltraCotta: 8–10 week typical production.
 Tell us about your project →

 "The existing terracotta units are a non-standard profile from 1924.
 Nobody wants to make a mold for 40 pieces.
 We've been told it's not worth their time."

+That's a real problem — and it's why most restoration projects stall at the sourcing stage.
 Everything in-house, start to finish — laser scanning since 2005, advanced manufacturing to ensure your custom profile matches the existing.
 See our manufacturing →

 "I need someone in the field measuring the existing conditions, not just reviewing my CAD files.
 Who's actually going to come out to the building?"

+That's the right question — and most manufacturers can't answer it.
 We do.
 Our 3D laser scanning captures every profile without disturbing the facade — no stone removal, no temporary shoring, no emergency waterproofing, no tenants complaining about dust.
 Probes for depth measurement are still required to finalize, but the profile work is entirely non-destructive.
 Learn about our field measuring →

 You're not just looking for a material.
 You're looking for a manufacturer who engages early — in the field, in the design phase, and through every drawing review.
 That's the relationship UltraCotta™ is built around.